reimagined/resolve/packages/resolve-redux/README.md

 ## 🛠 Utils
 * ### `sendCommandMiddleware`
 	It is a Redux middleware used to send a command to the server side.
 It takes an object with the following field:
 	* `sendCommand` - a function used to send a command to the server side.
 It takes `command` and returns the `Promise` object that will be resolved when the command is handled by the server.
-If a function is not specified, command will be posted to `/api/commands` url.
+If the function is not specified, the command will be posted to `/api/commands` url.

 	**Example:**
 	```js